Mode (music): Early theorists

+Gregorian modes

 According to Carolingian theorists the eight church modes, or Gregorian modes, can be divided into four pairs, where each pair shares the "final" note and the four notes above the final, but they have different intervals concerning the species of the fifth.
 If the octave is completed by adding three notes above the fifth, the mode is termed authentic, but if the octave is completed by adding three notes below, it is called plagal (from Greek πλάγιος, "oblique, sideways").
-Otherwise explained: if the melody moves mostly above the final, with an occasional cadence to the sub-final, the mode is authentic.
-Plagal modes shift range and also explore the fourth below the final as well as the fifth above.
 In both cases, the strict ambitus of the mode is one octave.
 A melody that remains confined to the mode's ambitus is called "perfect"; if it falls short of it, "imperfect"; if it exceeds it, "superfluous"; and a melody that combines the ambituses of both the plagal and authentic is said to be in a "mixed mode".

 Although the earlier (Greek) model for the Carolingian system was probably ordered like the Byzantine oktōēchos, with the four authentic modes first, followed by the four plagals, the earliest extant sources for the Latin system are organized in four pairs of authentic and plagal modes sharing the same final: protus authentic/plagal, deuterus authentic/plagal, tritus authentic/plagal, and tetrardus authentic/plagal.

 Each mode has, in addition to its final, a "reciting tone", sometimes called the "dominant".
 It is also sometimes called the "tenor", from Latin tenere "to hold", meaning the tone around which the melody principally centres.
 The reciting tones of all authentic modes began a fifth above the final, with those of the plagal modes a third above.
 However, the reciting tones of modes 3, 4, and 8 rose one step during the 10th and 11th centuries with 3 and 8 moving from B to C (half step) and that of 4 moving from G to A (whole step).

 After the reciting tone, every mode is distinguished by scale degrees called "mediant" and "participant".
 The mediant is named from its position between the final and reciting tone.
 In the authentic modes it is the third of the scale, unless that note should happen to be B, in which case C substitutes for it.
 In the plagal modes, its position is somewhat irregular.
 The participant is an auxiliary note, generally adjacent to the mediant in authentic modes and, in the plagal forms, coincident with the reciting tone of the corresponding authentic mode (some modes have a second participant).

 Only one accidental is used commonly in Gregorian chant – B may be lowered by a half-step to B♭.
 This usually (but not always) occurs in modes V and VI, as well as in the upper tetrachord of IV, and is optional in other modes except III, VII and VIII.